demjanp/CeraMatch/README.md

 # CeraMatch
-Visual shape-matching of ceramics profiles
+Shape matching and clustering of ceramic shapes